Post thumbnail

 That brings us to to end on “what to learn to become a DevOps Engineer”.
 We have tried and summed up every tool, methodlogy, technology and programming language one may need to achieve proficiency in DevOps.
 Studying all of them may seem exhausting and scary at first, but with adequate pace, consistency and urge, one can become a sound DevOps Engineer.
 Set aside about 30 mins daily to practice new skills.

 Although resources may get scattered.
 That’s why we suggest our industry-leading DevOps Live Mentor Program.
 An experienced mentor will lead you through the DevOps jungle holding the torch of wisdom to light your way.
-DevOps Career Program Bootcamp is a holistic roadmap consisting of all the tools and methods to make you a certified DevOps Professional.
+DevOps Course is a holistic roadmap consisting of all the tools and methods to make you a certified DevOps Professional.
 More than everything, it offers placement assistance with 1000+ hiring partners.
 So if you want to make a switch, do it the right way.

 Career transition